Mechatronics for photonics assembly and testing

 Today, photonic devices for high-tech applications are becoming increasingly complex.
 Ever larger numbers of optical elements with diverse photonic properties must be integrated into ever smaller packages.

-ficonTEC machines fulfill the definition of state-of-the art mechatronics, encompassing fully-integrated advanced mechanical motion/positioning elements, electronics and instrumentation, together with powerful software tools.
+ficonTEC machines fulfill the definition of state-of-the art mechatronic systems, encompassing fully-integrated advanced mechanical motion/positioning elements, electronic and optical instrumentation, and all orchestrated with a powerful software tool.

 These continuous developments also enable us stay ahead of the rapidly changing customer manufacturing needs in photonic component assembly.